billspat/hpcc_megadetector/README.md

    `cp -r megadetector-gui/engine mdapi`

-Note our script assumes the folder is mdapi/
+Note our simple script assumes the folder is mdapi/

 3. download the models from the original Megadetector project from https://github.com/microsoft/CameraTraps/blob/master/megadetector.md#download-links into the "models" folder here.
 An Example model file is `md_v4.1.0.pb`   To download on the HPCC with a browser consie the OnDemand Linux desktop service, or in the terminal a command like this

+A model file is **required** for this program to operate

+**NOTE**: *this model is no longer available at this address (in July 2024) and the following code will fail.
+Stay tuned for a replace, or find a previously-downloaded model file*

 ```bash
 DOWNLOAD_URL=https://lilablobssc.blob.core.windows.net/models/camera_traps/megadetector/md_v4.1.0/md_v4.1.0.pb